Quality assurance and enhancement

 “The University is responsible for its academic standards and the quality of the student learning experience.
 It is committed to reflecting on and systematically reviewing its provision and taking action to enhance it.
 The Quality Framework supports the management of academic standards and the student experience across the University’s academic provision and student services and aligns with external body requirements, including the Scottish Quality Enhancement Framework (QEF).”

-The School of Social & Political Science takes Quality Assurance and Enhancement (QAE) issues seriously.
-The School’s Director is Dr Daniel Kenealy, a lecturer in the Social Policy subject area.
-Dr Kenealy is responsible for quality assurance and enhancement issues within the School.
-He is the School’s representative on the College of Arts, Humanities & Social Sciences’ Quality Assurance Committee.
+The School of Social and Political Science takes quality assurance and enhancement (QAE) issues seriously.
+The School’s Director of Quality (Interim) is Professor Richard Baxstrom, our Deputy Head of School and Director of Learning and Teaching.
+Professor Baxstrom is responsible for quality assurance and enhancement issues within the School.
+He is the School’s representative on the College of Arts, Humanities and Social Sciences’ Quality Assurance Committee.
 That College committee, in turn, reports to the University-level Senate Quality Assurance Committee.

 Students are welcome, and indeed encouraged, to become involved in the University’s QAE processes.